 Inducted to the John McCredy McAlery Hall of Fame in May 2019, Jackie Hutton scored one goal in 37 appearances for Cliftonville prior to his iconic stint as Manager.

-Manager of our famous Irish Cup winning side of 1979, the Bellshill-born boss was also the first person to guide a Reds team into Europe, qualifying for the historic Cup Winners’ Cup clashes with FC Nantes Atlantique just four months after that iconic Cup defeat of Portadown at Windsor Park.
+Leader of our famous Irish Cup winning side of 1979, the Bellshill-born boss was also the first person to guide a Reds team into Europe, qualifying for the historic Cup Winners’ Cup clashes with FC Nantes Atlantique just four months after that never-to-be-forgotten Cup defeat of Portadown at Windsor Park.

 Formerly a player with Wishaw Juniors, Hamilton Academical and St Mirren in his native Scotland, Hutton also featured for Scunthorpe United and Glentoran ahead of succeeding Brian Halliday as Cliftonville Manager, a post he held for three years before spells at the helm of Crusaders and the Ports.